-- Platinum Level: - Dedicated phone number provided on sign-up 0 - Right to new minor releases of a VSI product.
-NOTE: Customers who purchase this Service Tier 0 for a Term of 3 years or greater shall have the right to freely upgrade to any and all versions of the Software, regardless of whether such version(s) is deemed minor or major. - Access to all software updates/patches provided between numbered releases 0 - Technical Support 24 hours a day, 7 days a week 0 - Remote Technical Account Manager (TAM) 0 - Periodic VSI software patch analysis 0 - Periodic VSI software system health checks 0 - Periodic VSI updates 0 - Immediate response from initial customer contact.
-0 - Silver Level: - Standard support phone number; email access to VSI Support.
-0 - Right to new minor releases of a VSI product.
-NOTE: Customers who purchase this Service Tier 0 for a Term of 3 years or greater shall have the right to freely upgrade to any and all versions of the Software, regardless of whether such version(s) is deemed minor or major. - Access to all software updates/patches provided between numbered releases 0 - Technical Support 24 hours a day, 7 days a week 0 - Periodic VSI updates 0 - Two (2) hour response from initial customer contact.
-0 - Bronze Level:

-- Standard support phone number; email access to VSI Support.
-0 - Right to new minor releases of a VSI product.
-NOTE: Customers who purchase this Service Tier 0 for a Term of 3 years or greater shall have the right to freely upgrade to any and all versions of the Software, regardless of whether such version(s) is deemed minor or major. - Access to all software updates/patches provided between numbered releases 0 - Technical Support 9 hours a day, 5 days a week 0 - 0 Periodic VSI updates - Four (4) hour response from initial customer contact.
-0
+- Platinum Level: - o Dedicated phone number provided on sign-up - Right to new minor releases of a VSI product.
+NOTE: Customers who purchase this Service Tier for a Term of 3 years or greater shall have the right to freely upgrade to any and all versions of the Software, regardless of whether such version(s) is deemed minor or major. - Access to all software updates/patches provided between numbered releases - Technical Support 24 hours a day, 7 days a week - Remote Technical Account Manager (TAM) - Periodic VSI software patch analysis - Periodic VSI software system health checks - Periodic VSI updates - o Immediate response from initial customer contact. - Silver Level: - Standard support phone number; email access to VSI Support. - Right to new minor releases of a VSI product.
+NOTE: Customers who purchase this Service Tier for a Term of 3 years or greater shall have the right to freely upgrade to any and all versions of the Software, regardless of whether such version(s) is deemed minor or major. - o Access to all software updates/patches provided between numbered releases - Technical Support 24 hours a day, 7 days a week - Periodic VSI updates - Two (2) hour response from initial customer contact. - Bronze Level: - Standard support phone number; email access to VSI Support. - Right to new minor releases of a VSI product.
+NOTE: Customers who purchase this Service Tier for a Term of 3 years or greater shall have the right to freely upgrade to any and all versions of the Software, regardless of whether such version(s) is deemed minor or major. - Access to all software updates/patches provided between numbered releases - Technical Support 9 hours a day, 5 days a week - Periodic VSI updates - Four (4) hour response from initial customer contact.